mviereck/x11docker/README.md

 | LXDE with wine and PlayOnLinux and <br> a persistent `HOME` folder to preserve <br> installed Windows applications, <br> and with Pulseaudio sound. | `x11docker --desktop --home --pulseaudio x11docker/lxde-wine` |

 ### Adjust images for your needs
-For persistant changes of image system adjust Dockerfile and rebuild.
+For persistent changes of image system adjust Dockerfile and rebuild.
 To add custom applications to x11docker example images you can create a new Dockerfile based on them.
 Example:
 ```
 # xfce desktop with VLC media player
 FROM x11docker/xfce